Skip to main content

 You have significant losses.
 S-Corp losses can only offset income up to your stock basis plus any loans you've personally made to the company.
 With a sole proprietorship, losses flow through more directly to offset other income.

 You operate in multiple states.
 Some states don't recognize the S-Corp election.
 California charges a minimum $800 franchise tax plus a 1.5% tax on S-Corp net income.
 New York City taxes S-Corp income at the corporate level.
 Other states have their own wrinkles.
-Check your state's treatment before making the election.
+It's worth checking your state's treatment before making the election.

 You're in a community property state and unmarried business partners are involved.
 The ownership rules get complicated.